mnemnion/orb/doc/md/Orbit/own.md

     end
 end
 ```
+### own(str)

- Takes a string, parsing ownership.
+Takes a string, parsing ownership, and triggering all subsidiary operations
+on the sections and blocks.

 Returns a Doc.

 ```lua
 local function splitLines(str)
    local t = {}
    local function helper(line)